-The sequence of issuing FRQDTR QPI instruction is: CE# goes low \rightarrow Sending FRQDTR QPI instruction (4-bit per clock) \rightarrow 24-bit address interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow 6 dummy clocks (configurable, default is 6 clocks) \rightarrow Data out interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow End FRQDTR QPI operation by driving CE# high at any time during data out.
+The sequence of issuing FRQDTR instruction in QPI mode is: CE# goes low \rightarrow Sending FRQDTR instruction (4bit per clock) \rightarrow 24-bit address interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow 6 dummy clocks (configurable, default is 6 clocks) \rightarrow Data out interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow End FRQDTR operation by driving CE# high at any time during data out.

-If AXh (where X is don't care) is input for the mode bits during dummy cycles, the device will enter AX read operation mode which enables subsequent FRQDTR QPI execution skips command code.
-It saves cycles as described in Figure 8.68.
+If AXh (where X is don't care) is input for the mode bits during dummy cycles, the device will enter AX read operation mode which enables subsequent FRQDTR execution skips command code.
 When the code is different from AXh, the device exits the AX read operation.
 After finishing the read operation, device becomes ready to receive a new command.

-If the FRQDTR QPI instruction is issued while a Program/Erase/Write Status Register cycle is in progress (WIP=1), the instruction will be rejected without any effect on the current cycle.
+If the FRQDTR instruction in QPI mode is issued while a Program/Erase/Write Status Register cycle is in progress (WIP=1), the instruction will be rejected without any effect on the current cycle.

-Figure 8.69 FRQDTR QPI Sequence (with command decode cycles)
+Figure 8.69 FRQDTR Sequence In QPI Mode (with command decode cycles)